reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 84. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/183835) to U.S. Dept Of Defense - 7 upvotes, $0
 85. [Information disclosure on a DoD website](https://hackerone.com/reports/189414) to U.S. Dept Of Defense - 7 upvotes, $0
 86. [Remote Command Execution on a DoD website](https://hackerone.com/reports/213776) to U.S. Dept Of Defense - 7 upvotes, $0
-87. [XSS on a DoD website](https://hackerone.com/reports/184759) to U.S. Dept Of Defense - 7 upvotes, $0
+87. [Bypass file access control vulnerability on a DoD website](https://hackerone.com/reports/203311) to U.S. Dept Of Defense - 7 upvotes, $0
-88. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193936) to U.S. Dept Of Defense - 7 upvotes, $0
+88. [XSS on a DoD website](https://hackerone.com/reports/184759) to U.S. Dept Of Defense - 7 upvotes, $0
-89. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/189458) to U.S. Dept Of Defense - 7 upvotes, $0
+89. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193936) to U.S. Dept Of Defense - 7 upvotes, $0
-90. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 7 upvotes, $0
+90. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/189458) to U.S. Dept Of Defense - 7 upvotes, $0
-91. [Server-side include injection vulnerability in a DoD website](https://hackerone.com/reports/192931) to U.S. Dept Of Defense - 7 upvotes, $0
+91. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 7 upvotes, $0
-92. [Information disclosure on a DoD website](https://hackerone.com/reports/184076) to U.S. Dept Of Defense - 7 upvotes, $0
+92. [Server-side include injection vulnerability in a DoD website](https://hackerone.com/reports/192931) to U.S. Dept Of Defense - 7 upvotes, $0
-93. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/225936) to U.S. Dept Of Defense - 7 upvotes, $0
+93. [Information disclosure on a DoD website](https://hackerone.com/reports/184076) to U.S. Dept Of Defense - 7 upvotes, $0
-94. [X-XSS-Protection -\> Misconfiguration](https://hackerone.com/reports/289846) to U.S. Dept Of Defense - 7 upvotes, $0
+94. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/225936) to U.S. Dept Of Defense - 7 upvotes, $0
-95. [Root Remote Code Execution on https://███](https://hackerone.com/reports/632721) to U.S. Dept Of Defense - 7 upvotes, $0
+95. [X-XSS-Protection -\> Misconfiguration](https://hackerone.com/reports/289846) to U.S. Dept Of Defense - 7 upvotes, $0
-96. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 7 upvotes, $0
+96. [Root Remote Code Execution on https://███](https://hackerone.com/reports/632721) to U.S. Dept Of Defense - 7 upvotes, $0
-97. [Exposed ███████ Administrative Interface (ColdFusion 11)](https://hackerone.com/reports/223948) to U.S. Dept Of Defense - 7 upvotes, $0
+97. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 7 upvotes, $0
-98. [Corda Server XSS ████████](https://hackerone.com/reports/374057) to U.S. Dept Of Defense - 7 upvotes, $0
+98. [Exposed ███████ Administrative Interface (ColdFusion 11)](https://hackerone.com/reports/223948) to U.S. Dept Of Defense - 7 upvotes, $0
-99. [SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/186156) to U.S. Dept Of Defense - 6 upvotes, $0
+99. [Corda Server XSS ████████](https://hackerone.com/reports/374057) to U.S. Dept Of Defense - 7 upvotes, $0
-100. [Information leakage on a Department of Defense website](https://hackerone.com/reports/186189) to U.S. Dept Of Defense - 6 upvotes, $0
+100. [SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/186156) to U.S. Dept Of Defense - 6 upvotes, $0
-101. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/184495) to U.S. Dept Of Defense - 6 upvotes, $0
+101. [Information leakage on a Department of Defense website](https://hackerone.com/reports/186189) to U.S. Dept Of Defense - 6 upvotes, $0
-102. [Bypass file access control vulnerability on a DoD website](https://hackerone.com/reports/203311) to U.S. Dept Of Defense - 6 upvotes, $0
+102. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/184495) to U.S. Dept Of Defense - 6 upvotes, $0
 103. [Remote file inclusion vulnerability on a DoD website](https://hackerone.com/reports/208481) to U.S. Dept Of Defense - 6 upvotes, $0
 104. [HTML injection vulnerability on a DoD website](https://hackerone.com/reports/191902) to U.S. Dept Of Defense - 6 upvotes, $0
 105. [Reflected XSS on a DoD website](https://hackerone.com/reports/184750) to U.S. Dept Of Defense - 6 upvotes, $0